 Find out more about what Black women need to know about hair loss below.

 Types of Hair Loss

-While genetics play a role in one type of hair loss, other types of alopecia can be caused by wearing a wig or styling your hair improperly:
+While genetics play a role in one type of hair loss, other types of alopecia can be caused by wearing a wig incorrectly or styling your hair improperly: